-The main contribution is that we develop an end-to-end trainable guided filtering layer and extend it with a learnable guidance map.
-When combining with CNNs, the proposed layer could significantly improve the state-of-the-art results in multiple image processing tasks, and runs $10\text{-}100\times$ faster than the alternatives.
-Extra experiments show that our approach could generalize well to dense prediction tasks in computer vision and achieve significant improvements.
+In summary, the main contribution of this paper is that (1) we develop an end-to-end trainable guided filtering layer with learnable parameters and a trainable guidance map, which enhances the ability of FCNs for joint upsampling; (2) by combining with FCNs, the proposed layer significantly improves the state-of-the-art results in multiple image processing tasks, and runs $10\text{-}100\times$ faster than the alternatives; and (3) additional experiments show that our approach generalizes well to many computer vision tasks and achieves significant improvements over baseline methods.